gkrajewski/CDI-online/README.md

 * Changed: Removed brackets
 * Added: Text saying about a need for wait when the CAT is loading (issue #177)
 * Changed: Correct CAT settings&translations
+* Changed: question in CAT is displayed above the item, question may be null.
+Column id added to items

 ### v1.5
 * Added: more informative error for database saving failure (issue #172)